One of the things I love about cannabis is that it has the power to make you feel so much more compassionate, open and grateful.

 Almond Laced Cookies (Vegan – not “healthy” but totally worth it)

-And as a thank you for being a part of the Wake and Bake community, the Levo II Bundle is on sale for $40 off.
+And as a thank you for being a part of the Wake and Bake community, the Levo II Bundle has some awesome goodies.
 This bundle includes:

 - Silicone stripper – prevents aeration to increase the shelf life of your infusions.